AOA Contact Lens watchdog group to track, report illegal contact lens sales

 - An Internet subgroup that will focus on online sales.

 Circle lenses, which give the illusion of larger eyes and may emerge as a trend in 2015, offer an example of the types of activities the watchdog group may be tracking in the coming year.

 "Noncorrective lenses pose the same potential health and safety risks as other contact lenses," notes Steven Loomis, O.D., AOA's president-elect.
 "When these lenses are sold without a prescription, retailers are exposing patients to potential harm.
 The AOA and the new watchdog group are working to stop unscrupulous retailers that put patients at risk."

 Anyone who suspects illegal contact lens sale activity can report these retailers to: stopillegalCLs@aoa.org.
 These reports will allow for improved tracking of illegal sales and adverse events, Dr. Quinn says.

 "It will also allow data to be compiled that can be presented to government agencies, highlighting the problem of illegal contact lens sales," according to Dr. Quinn.

 For more information, contact Kara Webb, AOA associate director for coding and regulatory policy, at firstname.lastname@example.org.
-The AOA also has information for reporting illegal contact lens sales available here.
+The AOA also has information for reporting illegal contact lens sales and contact lens safety.